mitkonikov/SchoolNet/readme.md

 You shouldn't have any problems with the file names when building the SASS files into CSS, but if you do, just report them here.

+For now, we have our Python AI in this repo, thus it requires you to download Python version > 3.6.2 if you want to try out the Tatkin game.
+We will shortly be making a script for you to setup Python in no time.
+We use the env variable 'PYTHON' to turn on/off the AI.

 ##### NOTES: